Charlene Richard: Biography

-Position of the Catholic Church
+Veneration

-Though no beatification process had begun for Richard, the Roman Catholic Diocese of Lafayette began collecting in 1991 testimonials about reputed help obtained through her.
+Though no beatification process had begun for Richard, the Diocese of Lafayette in Louisiana began collecting in 1991 testimonials about reputed help obtained through her.
 Unlike the traditional support for beatification, which begins with popular devotion and is only later recognized by the church, support for Richard began outside her immediate home area and was first promoted by the clergy, beginning with Brennan, Crowley, and Calais.
 The bishop of the Lafayette diocese at the time of her death, Maurice Schexnayder, visited her grave multiple times and referred to her as a saint.
 Another bishop of the diocese, Harry Flynn, presided at the thirtieth anniversary Mass in 1989, along with sixteen other priests.
 The diocese also approved the creation of a private organization, the Friends of Charlene, to spread her story.

 In January 2020, Bishop J. Douglas Deshotel of the Diocese of Lafayette opened the cause of Richard's beatification during a Saturday Mass at the Immaculata Center in Lafayette, along with Arnaudville teacher and evangelist Auguste Nonco Pelafigue.
 Following the mass, Richard and Pelafigue were officially named Servant of God.

 On November 17, 2021, the USCCB meeting in Baltimore, Maryland voted to advance the cause of Charlene's beatification and canonization.